Hopewell Park Rose Garden

-LVRS President and 2021 ARS "Rising Stars" Award Winner Nate Fisher, has come up with a design of 672 roses and 576 bulbs, annuals, and perennials in a 60' x 120' rectangular footprint, surrounded by a fence covered in climbing roses and clematis.
+ARS Consulting Rosarian and 2021 ARS "Rising Stars" Award Winner Nate Fisher, has designed a garden with 672 roses and 576 bulbs, annuals, and perennials in a 60' x 120' rectangular footprint, surrounded by a fence covered in climbing roses and clematis.
 A gazebo is at the center of the design with four arbors - one at the center of each side of the rectangle - and benches strategically placed throughout the garden.

-Tyler Fatzinger, LVRS Board Member and PA Certified Horticulturist will implement a roughly 4,000 sq ft "Pollinator Garden," surrounding the outer perimeter of the rose garden with the goal of getting the entire garden classified as a "Monarch Waystation."
+Tyler Fatzinger, LVRS Board Member, ARS Consulting Rosarian and PA Certified Horticulturist will implement a roughly 4,000 sq ft "Pollinator Garden," surrounding the outer perimeter of the rose garden with the goal of getting the entire garden classified as a "Monarch Waystation."

 (A map of Hopewell Park).

 The rose garden will be paid for (through fundraising), planted, and maintained by Lehigh Valley Rose Society, as a gift to the community.
 This garden will not only benefit the community with beautiful sights and fragrant scents, but also serve as an educational site.
 A place for the public to learn about caring for roses from members of LVRS with demonstrations on disease and pest identification and management, fertilizing, watering, pruning, deadheading, and planting roses, companion planting, and more.